GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

   city: Austin # Change to your city
   configmap:
     cnAuthServerBackend: "auth-server:8080"
+    # Jetty header size in bytes in the auth server
+    cnJettyRequestHeaderSize: 8192
     cnSqlDbDialect: mysql
     cnSqlDbHost: gluu.cluster-xxxxxxx.eu-central.rds.amazonaws.com # Change to your Aurora DB endpoint
     cnSqlDbPort: 3306